guidion-digital/terrappy/README.md

 The [infra-workspaces](https://github.com/GuidionOps/terraform-tfe-infra-workspaces/) module creates a workspace for each `var.applications{}` entry, with:

-- An AWS user with a set of permissions to create resources based on the selected `var.applications{}.app_type` selected
+- An AWS user with a set of permissions to create resources based on the selected `var.applications{}.app_type` selected — and only those permissions
-- An IAM role named after each application in that map, to pass to that application's services (more on this below)
+- An IAM role named after each application in that map, to pass to that application's services (more on this below).
+Only this role and other explicitly given are allowed to be passed via `iam:PassRole` (more on this below)
 - TFC variables needed for the application modules to use
 - All the configuration necessary for a (by default) API driven TFC workspace strategy